Meringue Cookies Recipe

 • Make sure your mixing bowl is completely clean and free of any trace of fat.
 If in doubt, wash and dry it thoroughly.
 Egg whites will not stiffen if there is fat present.

-• Use a glass or metal mixing bowl (plastic can appear to be clean, but may still have traces of grease you can't see).
+• Use a metal mixing bowl (plastic can appear to be clean, but may still have traces of grease you can't see).

 • Separate the eggs while they are still cold.